FyeCobain/restful-api-project/api/README.md

 ## Commits (newest to oldest)

+**Tickets sorting and filtering implemented**
+* Tickets can be sorted ascending or descenging by due date.
+* Tickets without due date go to the end.
+* Tickets can be filtered by category.

 **Tickets service improved**
 * Tickets service now checks if assignee exists on create.
 * Soft delete implemented.